 There have been no material events after reporting date that require adjustments to, or disclosure in the financial statements.
-Uncertainty in global markets which impacts on the value of investments is considered in Note 2(o) Significant Estimates and Judgements.
+Uncertainty in global markets which impacts on the value of investments is considered in Note 2(o) Material Estimates and Judgements.
 Furthermore, sensitivity of investments to market risk is considered in Note 9 Financial and Other Risk Management.

-Independent auditor's report to the members of the Christian KiwiSaver Scheme
+Independent auditor's report to the Scheme Participants of each Fund comprising the Christian KiwiSaver Scheme (the "Scheme")